Guanaja: History

 Inhabited by the Payans Indian, Christopher Columbus landed 30 July 1502, Pedro Moreno landed in 1524, Spanish slaves raids 1516-1526, buccaneering during 16th and 17th century and removal of Indians to Golfete Dulce.
 British Colony of Bay Islands 1852.
 Ceded to The Republic of Honduras 1861.

 Traditions on special holidays

-The residents of Guanaja also have a different culture, so each important date in the year should be highlighted; for example, on September 15 (independence from Honduras), October 31 (Halloween), December 25 (Christmas) etc. What they call Old Junk or Junkanoo (old garbage) is a group of people in masks wearing old rags even up to palm trees and running through the streets of El Cayo or The Key they consider it something very fun to be part of their culture and something that has been done for years.
+The residents of Guanaja also have a different culture, so each important date in the year should be highlighted; for example, on 15 September (independence from Honduras), 31 October (Halloween), 25 December (Christmas) etc. What they call Old Junk or Junkanoo (old garbage) is a group of people in masks wearing old rags even up to palm trees and running through the streets of El Cayo or The Key they consider it something very fun to be part of their culture and something that has been done for years.

 Settlers of Guanaja

 In 1502, Christopher Columbus came to this island.
 He called it Isla de Los Pinos (Isle of Pines) although it was already known as Guanaca by its inhabitants.
 This name appears as early as 1511 on the Peter Martyr map, but it later was modified by English pirates, privateers and settlers and was pronounced Bonacca.
 There have been other names for the island over the years before the Bay Islands were turned over to Honduras as the English, the Dutch and the Spaniards modified the name to their liking.

 Upon gaining possession of the Bay Islands the Honduran government made Guanaja the official name of the island but the residents kept the old name for as long as they could and older inhabitants throughout the islands still call it Bonacca.
 The main settlement is called The Cay, an abbreviation of Lower Cays, the original name.
 It was first settled by the Haylocks who had moved to the two little cays that lay about a half kilometre off the south shore of the main island to get rid of the flies that plagued them during calm nights.
 They eventually stayed and later deeded the southernmost cay (Hog Cay) to the Kirkconnells.
 Many other families, among others the Boddens (later a portion of Boddens were renamed Bordens), the Phillips and the Woods, came later and by the 1880s a thriving community had developed.